hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

-# How-To: IKEv2 VPN for Windows and Android
+# How-To: IKEv2 VPN for Windows 7 and above

 *Read this in other languages: [English](ikev2-howto.md), [简体中文](ikev2-howto-zh.md).*